NLP and Unemployment

-Here is what I am seeing: In an field so obsessed with perfecting the map, so many seem to be ignoring the territory.
+Here is what I am seeing: In a field so obsessed with perfecting the map, so many seem to be ignoring the territory.

 There.
-Brash, isn’t it, especially coming from myself who has recommended, and continues to recommend NLP training to so many people, has assisted some of the “names” in NLP, written a book that is reflective of NLP, and so on.
+Remember, this is coming from myself who has recommended, and continues to recommend NLP training to so many people, has assisted some of the “names” in NLP, written a book that is reflective of NLP, and so on.

 Yet I see so many people who have attended NLP workshops/trainings and then given up the day job expecting hoards of high-fee paying clients to form a queue at their door.
 With several thousand of people having NLP training in this country every year, it is probably best not to believe the hype.
 I have known one or two people who actually gave up their job first and then went to the NLP training with the high hope of the riches and wealth that awaits them.

-The mistake is that whilst NLP can be taught, and for some, taught quite brilliantly in a short space of time, and the personal results achieved from this training can be immense and positively life changing, it doesn’t alter the fact that building a thriving business is bloody hard work, requires a lot of man-hours and significant amounts of experience, understanding and knowledge that exists outside of a week-long NLP workshop.
+The mistake is that whilst NLP can be taught, and for some, taught quite brilliantly in a short space of time and the personal results achieved from this training can be immense and positively life-changing, it doesn’t alter the fact that building a thriving business is bloody hard work.
+It requires a lot of man-hours and significant amounts of experience, understanding and knowledge that exists outside of a week-long NLP workshop.
 Many people naively miss this important detail: NLP might give instant results for many things, but it doesn’t make the competitive market of economic forces conform to one’s high hopes and ambition.

 Expecting instant business success is a demonstration of poor business judgement and it leads to a very unfortunate situation: A bittersweet army of armchair NLP experts.
 An armchair expert always knows the ways things are and the way things should be, but they do not participate in any of those things themselves.
 They consider themselves above all that.
 They are practitioners without a practice.